th3jesta/ha-lcars/README.md

 </tr>
 </table>

+#### Font on air-gapped installs
-* If you want to host the font yourself, such as running a Home Assistant instance in a car or on an air-gapped network, you can learn how to download the font and install it from issue https://github.com/th3jesta/ha-lcars/issues/69.
+If you want to host the font yourself, such as running a Home Assistant instance in a car or on an air-gapped network, you can learn how to download the font and install it from issue https://github.com/th3jesta/ha-lcars/issues/69.

+#### Right-aligned text
-* You can switch the alignment of text in a card, such as the markdown card for `header-right`, by adding custom CSS per card like so:
+You can switch the alignment of text in a card, such as the markdown card for `header-right`, by adding custom CSS per card like so:
 <table>
 <tr>
 <td> YAML </td> <td> Result </td>